Omaha, Neb - August 20, 2013

 The new 4.5.0 release of GoAnywhere Director adds clustering to provide organizations an "active-active" environment where multiple installations of GoAnywhere Director can work together to execute and manage file transfers.
 If one system in the cluster were to fail, the other systems will continue to process file transfers without interruption.
 Also, clustering allows organizations to horizontally scale their manage file transfer environment by simply connecting additional copies of GoAnywhere Director.

-"Many of our customers are using GoAnywhere as a mission-critical application to handle their file transfers," said Bob Luebbe, Linoma Software's Chief Architect.
+"Many of our customers are using GoAnywhere as a mission-critical application to handle their file transfers," said Bob Luebbe, Linoma Software's [now HelpSystems] Chief Architect.
 "When those transfers are time sensitive, such as ACH transactions or payroll direct deposits, they can't afford any downtime.
 Adding clustering to GoAnywhere Director gives these customers and their trading partners peace of mind."

 The latest release of GoAnywhere Director included several other enhancements such as the ability to define global variables that can be used inside file transfers to access commonly used values such as company and division codes.